Professor Sarah Dyer

 Amory Building, University of Exeter, Rennes Drive, Exeter, EX4 4RJ , UK

 Office hours: Term-2 Virtual Office hours: Week 1 Monday 1.30pm and 2.30pm and then Tuesday 11:30-12:30pm Link for booking a slot

 Link for booking a slot

 I am a human geographer with research intersts in education, work, and gender.
-I am Director of the Exeter Education Incubator.
+I am the inaugural director of the Exeter Education Incubator.
 My work investigates how Higher Education can better create transformative learning, both for its students and within it own structures and relationships.

 If you are interested in the things I am currently working on I discuss some ideas in the following blogs:

 Dyer and Harris (16/Oct/2020) Let’s take the remote out of online learning Wonkhe blog

 Dyer, Walkington and Hill (5/Sept/2020) Six months on: What does compassionate and courageous pedagogy look like now?
 THE GEES network 'What works' blog

 Dyer and Harris (18/June/2020) Developing Inclusive Learning Environments Online – Dartington Online Writing Retreat Blogs #1 Education Incubator blog

 Social studies of knowledge and learning, higher education, research ethics, ethics and care, work and employment, gender